241209-NET/Rohit_Rathor/PokemonTracker/README.md

 - User can find a Pokemon by it's Nickname.
 - User can find all Pokemon filtered by Type.
 - User can view a specific Trainer's team of Pokemon.
-- User can view a Pokemon's pokedex description.
 - User can add or remove Pokemon from a Trainer's team.
 - User can remove a Trainer that exists.